B2003R/calculator/README.md

+# README
-# The above code can now add two number and return the answer
+The above code can now add two number and multiply two number